Caring & Effective Counseling in Westminster, CO

 I believe the people who come to see me are strong and doing the best they can.
 Pain and adversity are a part of life and we all need support coping with it at times.
 Counseling offers the opportunity to expand your possibilities and learn new skills; leading to increased flexibility, freedom, and happiness.

 I believe my role as a counselor is to support and empower you in living the life you want to live.
-I specialize in eating disorders and body image; fertility and infertility concerns; anxiety and depression; self-esteem, perfectionism and shame; and personal growth.
+I specialize in eating disorders and body image; fertility and infertility concerns; anxiety and depression; self-worth, perfectionism and shame; and personal growth.
 Below is a list of approaches I utilize in supporting my clients.

 Acceptance and Commitment Therapy (ACT)